 First look at your complaint

-We will first acknowledge we have received your complaint.
-If we need any further information at this stage we will contact you.
+If we need more information at this stage we will contact you.

 Investigating your complaint

-If we decide your complaint needs more detailed consideration, we will pass it to our Investigation Team and tell you who will deal with your complaint.
+If we decide your complaint needs more detailed work, we will pass it to our Investigation Team and tell you who will deal with your complaint.

 We may then ask you and the organisation you’re complaining about for more information.
 We will keep you updated on the progress with your complaint.

-When we make a final decision we will write to you and explain the reasons.
+When we make a final decision we will send you a short report that explains the reasons behind our decision.
 We will send a copy of the decision to the organisation you complained about.

 How long does it take?